wso2/docs-is/en/docs/guides/passwordless/hypr.md

 To deploy the HYPR login page from the extracted artifacts folder, copy the `hyprlogin.jsp` and paste it to `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint` folder.

-## Configure the HYPR authenticator on IS
+## Configure HYPR as a federated authenticator

 Let's configure WSO2 IS with HYPR as a federated authenticator.